Support the Library

 Small libraries like ours survive on the generosity and support of the community.
-We rely on our patrons and friends to support us through financial contributions, volunteer work, and by joining our Friends program.
+We rely on our patrons and friends to support us through financial contributions, donated materials and volunteer work.

 While the Somesville Library Association gratefully receives support from the Town of Mount Desert, the majority of our operational and programming funds must be raised.
 We hold two major fund-raising efforts each year: our annual Books and Blueberries Sale in August and our Annual Appeal in November.

 Each November, we send out an Annual Appeal to our patrons, supporters and local residents, and rely on the generosity of our visitors to help us continue our good works.
 We are happy to accept any donation throughout the year, and as a 501(c)(3) non-profit, acknowledge gifts in writing.

 Over the past year, concerts, book clubs, STEM programs, a sunny meeting room, soup nights, silly food competitions, summer reading programs, Tai Chi, good books and more have drawn people to the library.
 Babies have wriggled through their first story-times, children have trick or treated for books and sweets, families have explored our neighborhood on nature walks, and long-time residents have reclined in comfortable chairs while catching up on their reading.
 Somesville Library welcomes everyone to join the library for a day or a lifetime.

 More and more people are using the library to gather, play and learn.
 The children’s book collection has been updated.
 A new Teen Graphic novel collection has joined the shelves alongside old classics.
 The meeting room has become a gathering spot for local community groups.
 A steady selection of bestsellers is available without long reserve times.
 The historic library exterior has been refreshed.